Odd Man Out – Growing Older Alone

 “I think one of the simplest reasons people feel sad on Sundays is because they were enjoying the weekend and now it is over.
 Over the weekend, people go out more and enjoy themselves.
 They may go out to eat, go to a concert, have a picnic or meet up with friends.
 They are doing a lot of extra activities on the weekend that they may not be doing throughout the week,”.

 I understand Sunday blues are not just for singles.
 But here again, I argue, “It’s different for single people.”
 When in a relationship, Sundays had little effect on how I felt.
-For me, when I was sad on a Sunday it was due to being alone.
+For me, when I was sad on a Sunday it was because I was growing older alone.
 Maybe I missed my family.

 It also makes me angry knowing I have almost as many bills to pay as couples do but only one paycheck.
 Many solos over the years, asked, “don’t we matter as much as people with partners?”

-H&R Block confirms my factual observations about solos having less tax advantages than couples.
+H&R Block confirms my factual observations about solos having fewer tax advantages than couples.

 The Case for Joy in Singlehood